ericsoonyoulkwon/ericsoonyoulkwon.github.io/_posts/2023-05-21-automating-daily-report-with-VBA.md

-# Automating daily report with VBA
+# Automating daily reports with VBA

-## Writing a macro to automate folder editing and Excel report because I want to avoid doing it manually every day!
+Writing a macro to automate folder editing and Excel reports because I want to avoid doing it manually every day!

-### Category: MS Excel & VBA
+#### Category: MS Excel & VBA

-## So what is currently done manually?
+### So what is currently done manually?

 One of my daily tasks is to create a response report for the data interfaced from our clients and the tasks involved break down into the following: